spartanproj/os/README.md

 #### I don't have make!
 - If you don't have make, get it.
 You will need a Unix env anyway so it will pay off
 - If you are on Windows, I recommend you try WSL (Debian/similar) or Cygwin.
+#### I love Windows/can't use anything else
+- Step 1 - install msys2
+- Step 2 - install qemu with the installer on their downloads page
+- Step 3 - obtain a kernel.bin from releases or your friends
+- Step 4 - run `path/to/qemu-system-i386 -rtc base=localtime -kernel path/to/kernel.bin` in msys2
+I still haven't found a way to compile on Windows, but I am working on it.
 ### Known limitations
 - can't get *nix timestamp, computationally too much
 - sleep function crashes if launched in the last 5ish seconds of a minute